GustavoJST/kube-botblocker/README.md

 ## How to use it
-kube-botblocker introduces a new custom resource called `IngressConfig`, in which you can specify a list of User-Agents to be blocked:
+kube-botblocker introduces a new custom resource called `IngressConfig`, in which you can specify a list of user agents to be blocked on a per Ingress level:
 ```yaml
 apiVersion: kube-botblocker.github.io/v1alpha1
 kind: IngressConfig